CarlosLaurindo1/CarlosLaurindo1/README.md

 - ⚡ Um fatocurioso: sou um escritor amador, e gosto de "brincar" nas ferramentas do Canva e Figma.

-<h1 align="center">  Hey guys, welcome to Carlos Alessandro Laurindo github profile. </h1>
+<h2 align="center">  Hey guys, welcome to Carlos Alessandro Laurindo github profile.
-<h1 align="center">  It's a pleasure to have you here!
-If you like it, access my LinkedIn profile. </h1>
+It's a pleasure to have you here!
+If you like it, access my LinkedIn profile. </h2>

 - 🔭 I’m currently working on Programmers Beyond IT, as a QA test analyst;